-- Students participated in hands-on classroom and three outdoor field experiences in the local community; and
+- Students participated in hands-on classroom and three outdoor field experiences in the local community

-- The program culminated in a habitat project in collaboration with the GCEF funded NYC Audubon’s Urban Oasis project, helping to plant and maintaining approximately 300 native plant species in McGolrick Park.
+- The program culminated in a habitat project in collaboration with the GCEF funded NYC Audubon’s Urban Oasis project, helping to plant and maintaining approximately 300 native plants in McGolrick Park

-- Conducted six adult workshops in which 54 adults participated; workshop topics included birding within the local community, composting in Greenpoint, and native plants and gardens; and
+- Six adult workshops in which 54 adults participated were conducted; workshop topics included birding within the local community, composting in Greenpoint, and native plants and gardens

-- Recruited, trained, and retained seven local residents as program volunteers.
-Volunteers participated in the creation of a bird-friendly native habitat garden on school grounds.
+- Seven local residents were recruited, trained, and retained as program volunteers; volunteers participated in the creation of a bird-friendly native habitat garden on school grounds

 - Students learned about basic bird biology, adaptation, migration, mechanics of flight, and other topics with program content making critical connections to science, technology, engineering, and math (STEM) as well as the language arts.